 I'm No Anti-Bullying Speaker

 I had just spoken to 100 students and left thirty of them in tears.
-As I sat in my car reflecting upon their faces, shielded by their hands, heads buried in friends’ shoulders, I tried to convince myself things went well.
-Effective speakers evoke emotion.
+As I sat in my car reflecting on their faces, shielded by their hands, heads buried in friends’ shoulders, I tried to convince myself that things went well.
+Effective speakers evoke emotion, right?
 But something was off.

 I thought the best way to relate to them was to focus on the details and sprinkle faith in at the end.
-It seemed to please the schools, and they invited me back.
-But the world’s definition of bullying was changing, and the longer I worked in the educational system, the more I felt the establishment resist the heart of my story.
+It appeased the schools, and they invited me back.
+But the longer I worked in the education system, the more I felt the establishment resist the heart of my story.

 When I sought funding to run a school’s anti-bullying program, the president of a children’s non-profit said, “This isn’t faith-based, is it?
 That would be a dealbreaker.
 Faith doesn’t belong in schools.”

-The people who made these statements didn't seem to consider how censoring my story and work contradicted the anti-bullying efforts they supported.
+The people who made these statements didn't seem to consider how censoring my story contradicted the anti-bullying efforts they supported.
 I didn't deny the effectiveness of nonspiritual programs, so why would they refuse my message because it was rooted in the love of Christ?

-I’m glad I did.
+And I’m glad I did.
 My story is better for it.

 I'd love to live in a world where no one was mean, but, unfortunately, mean happens.
 And when it does, when it leaves people affected beyond school, I'll be here to meet them in their pain, to show them the love of Jesus, who saves us when we think we aren’t worth saving.
 He healed my wounds, provided me stability, and helped me move forward in forgiveness and love.